 That edition of the Syndicate was preserved on the Grammy-nominated 1998 two-disc set World Tour, a triumphant album that captured the visceral energy of the band’s live performances.
 World Tour also featured the return of two Weather Report veterans to the Zawinul fold: bass player Victor Bailey and percussionist Manolo Badrena.
 “Victor is bad,” Zawinul says of Bailey, who performed on Weather Report’s last four albums.
 “Groove-wise, he’s right up there with anybody.”
 And Badrena created one of the highlights of World Tour—the tune “Sunday Morning/Sunday Evening” —an improvised duet with Joe in which Badrena produced a beautiful flute-like sound from—of all things—a gas connection pipe.
 “Manolo’s ideas are ingenious,” Joe remarks.
 “He was really doing some fabulous things with us.”

 By the time of 2002’s Faces & Places, Zawinul’s musical universe had grown ever larger, encompassing the talents of bass player Etienne M’Bappe, guitarist Amit Chatterjee, and singers Mario Joao and Sabine Kabongo.
 Zawinul first worked with M’Bappe—“one of the best,” Joe says—during the Amen sessions, while Joao was a frequent guest at Syndicate performances throughout Europe in the late 1990s.
 Chatterjee, who was born in Calcutta, India and raised in the United States, brought a unique dimension to the Syndicate with his soaring vocals.
 “Amit is an original guitar master,” Zawinul says.
-“He plays beautiful melodic lines in his solos, and he is one of the greatest singers—a great, pure singer.”
+“He plays beautiful melodic lines in his solos, and he is one of the greatest singers—a great, pure singer.
+He is a very worthy musician.”

 Joe holds a special place for Kabongo, a former member of Zap Mama who sings, dances and plays percussion.
 “Oh man!” he exclaims at the mention of her name.
 “Sabine is a singer born and raised in Belgium, but her folks come from the Republic of Congo.
 And she is something else.
 Amit worked with her in Trilok Gurtu’s band and told me about her.
 As it happened, I was in Bonn, Germany doing some overdubs for Faces and Places and she was performing nearby in Cologne, so I invited her to try out something in the studio.
 And she did, and she was fabulous.”
 She’s been a part of the Syndicate ever since.